 You can also read “Can you Eat Koi Fish?”

 Is it safe to eat a starfish?

-Starfish are nutritious, yet they may also be harmful. certain kinds of starfish may be poisonous if eaten in big amounts.
-Starfish also store heavy metals, which can be toxic in big numbers.
-Some people have trouble digesting starfish arms which can lead to stomach pain.
+Starfish are nutritious, yet they may also be harmful.
+Certain kinds of starfish may be poisonous if eaten in big amounts.
+Starfish also store heavy metals, which can be toxic in large numbers.
+Some people have trouble digesting starfish arms, which can lead to stomach pain.

 Starfish comes with several warnings.
 There are certain things to keep in mind.
 First, eat safe and edible species.
 To eliminate poisons and contaminants, clean and prepare the starfish.
 Start with tiny servings and check for allergic reactions or gastrointestinal issues while trying new foods.